ellysh/video-game-bots/InGameBots/process-memory-analysis.md

 ### 64-bit Application Analyzing

-Algorithm of manual searching variable for 64-bit applications differs from the algorithm for 32-bit applications.
-Both algorithms have the same steps.
-But the problem is, OllyDbg debugger does not support 64-bit applications now.
-We will use WinDbg debugger instead the OllyDbg one in our example.
+Current version of OllyDbg debugger does not support 64-bit applications.
+Therefore, we should use the WinDbg debugger instead.
+The search variable algorithm still the same for 64-bit applications.

-Memory of Resource Monitor application from Windows 7 distribution will be analyzing here.
-Bitness of Resource Monitor application matches the bitness of the Windows OS.
-It means that bitness of Resource Monitor is equal to 64-bit in case you have 64-bit Windows version.
-You can launch the application by typing `perfmon.exe /res` command in a search box of "Start" Windows menu.
-This is the application's screenshot:
+We will take Resource Monitor application from Windows 7 for analysis.
+Bitness of this application matches the bitness of the Windows OS.
+If you have 64-bit Windows version, you have 64-bit Resource Monitor.
+You can launch it by typing the `perfmon.exe /res` command in a search box of the "Start" Windows menu.
+This is a screenshot of the application:

 ![Resource Monitor](resource-monitor.png)

-The "Free" memory amount is underlined by red line.
-We will looking for a variable in the process memory that stores the corresponding value.
+The "Free" memory amount is underlined by a red line.
+We will find this variable in process memory.

-First step of looking for a segment, which contains a variable with free memory amount, is still the same as one for 32-bit application.
+The first step to find a segment, which contains a target variable, is still the same as one for 32-bit application.
 You can use 64-bit version of Cheat Engine scanner to get an absolute address of the variable.
-There are to variables that store free memory amount with "00432FEC" and "00433010" absolute addresses for my case.
-You can get totally different absolute addresses, but it does not affect the whole algorithm of searching variables.
+There are two results with "00432FEC" and "00433010" addresses in my case.

-Second step of comparing process memory map with variables' absolute addresses differs from 32-bit application one, because we will use WinDbg debugger.
-This is an algorithm of getting process memory map with WinDbg:
+The second step to compare process memory map and variables addresses differs from 32-bit application analysis because we use another debugger.
+This is an algorithm to get a process memory map with WinDbg:

 1\.
 Launch 64-bit version of the WinDbg debugger with administrator privileges.
-Example path of the debugger's executable file is `C:\Program Files (x86)\Windows Kits\8.1\Debuggers\x64\windbg.exe`.
+Default path of the debugger executable file is `C:\Program Files (x86)\Windows Kits\8.1\Debuggers\x64\windbg.exe`.

 2\.
-Select "Attach to a Process..." item of the "File" menu.
+Select the "File"->"Attach to a Process..." menu item.
 You will see a dialog with list of launched 64-bit applications at the moment:

 ![WinDbg Process List](windbg-process-list.png)

 3\.
-Select the process with a "perfmon.exe" name in the list and press "OK" button.
+Select a process with the "perfmon.exe" name in this list and press the "OK" button.

 4\.
-Type `!address` in the command line at bottom of "Command" window, and press *Enter*.
+Type `!address` in a command line at bottom of the "Command" window, and press *Enter*.
 You will see a memory map of the Resource Monitor application in the "Command" window:

 ![WinDbg Result](windbg-result.png)

 You can see that both variables with absolute addresses 00432FEC and 00433010 match the first heap segment with ID 2.
 This segment occupies addresses from "003E0000" to "00447000".
-We can use first variable with 00432FEC absolute address for reading free memory amount.
+We can use first variable with 00432FEC absolute address to read free memory amount.

-This is a calculation of the variable's offset:
+This is a calculation of the variable offset:
 ```
 00432FEC - 003E0000 = 52FEC
 ```
-This is an algorithm of absolute address calculation and reading a value of free memory amount from a launched Resource Monitor application:
+This is an algorithm to find and read a free memory amount from a launched Resource Monitor application:

-1. Get base address of the heap segment with ID 2.
-You can use a set of WinAPI functions to traverse a process's heap segments: `CreateToolhelp32Snapshot`, `Heap32ListFirst` and `Heap32ListNext`.
+1\.
+Get a base address of the heap segment with ID 2.
+You can use this set of WinAPI functions to traverse process heap segments:
+* `CreateToolhelp32Snapshot`
+* `Heap32ListFirst`
+* `Heap32ListNext`

-2. Calculate an absolute address of a free memory amount variable by adding the variable's offset 52FEC to the base address of the heap's segment.
+2\.
+Calculate an absolute address of the variable by adding the offset 52FEC to the base address of the heap segment.

-3. Read four bytes from the Resource Monitor application's memory at the resulting absolute address.
+3\.
+Read four bytes from the Resource Monitor application memory at the resulting absolute address.

+## Summary

+We have considered memory structure of a typical windows application.
+Also we learned how to find an absolute address of the specific variable in memory of 32-bit and 64-bit processes.